How To Measure Your Dogs Collar

 Simply take the measurement of your dog’s exact neck circumference in inches.
 Pull the tape measure snug but not tight.
 When the collar is on the neck it should allow you to one or two fingers (larger hands one, smaller hands two) under a properly fitting dog collar.
 This may also depend on your dogs fur, for example, in the photo below this dog has a lots of fur so one finger is sufficient, on a dog who has a short coat we suggest two fingers.

-A dog collar should not be tight around your dogs neck so therefore it will not be the exact measurement of your dogs neck.
-For safety reasons so it does not snag on anything, or come off it should not be too lose either.
+A dog collar should not be tight around your dogs neck, therefore, it will not be the exact measurement of your dogs neck.
+For safety reasons; so it does not snag on anything, or come off it should not be too lose either.

 Roman Dog leather collars:

-- belt-style buckles with five holes for adjustable sizing
+- belt-style buckles with four holes for adjustable sizing

-- collar size is based on the middle hole
+- collar size is based on the second hole

 - each hole is 1″ apart